 Read more about keyed hashes vs signatures on this stackexchange question

 RS256 Signing Algorithm

 RS256 (RSA Signature with SHA-256) is an asymmetric algorithm that uses a public/private key pair.
 The identity provider has a private key to generate the signature.
 The receiver of the JWT uses a public key to validate the JWT signature.
 The public key used to verify and the private key used to sign the token are linked since they are generated as a pair.
 Check out this blog post to get an introduction to Public-Key Cryptography

 NOTE: In both cases, a third party could potentially find your secret key and generate a JWT that would be considered valid for your application.
-Verifiers (applications) of tokens have the same key that signs a JWT, which increases the risk of being exposed to a third party.
-You would need to take caution to protect the key from being compromised, such as putting the secret in a secure secrets store, limiting access to the secret, etc.
+In the case of the HS256 algorithm, verifiers (applications) of tokens have the same key that signs a JWT, which increases the risk of being exposed to a third party.
+You would need to take caution to protect the key from being compromised, such as putting the secret in a secure store, limiting access to it, etc.

 RS256 or HS256?
 Which Should You Use?

-While both HS256 and RS256 can be used to allow verification the integrity of JWTs, the recommended algorithm at this time is RS256.
+While both HS256 and RS256 can be used to verify the integrity of JWTs, the recommended algorithm at this time is RS256.